GTA 6 on Nintendo Switch 2: Stop Dreaming (Here's Why)

 The Facts, Nothing but the Facts

-Rockstar has confirmed GTA 6 for PlayStation 5 and Xbox Series X|S. Period.
-A PC version is widely expected but not yet officially announced.
-And the Switch 2?
-Never mentioned.
-Not once.
-Not a hint.
-Not a “we’re not ruling anything out.”
-Complete radio silence.
+Rockstar has confirmed GTA 6 for PlayStation 5 and Xbox Series X|S. A PC version is widely expected but not yet officially announced.
+The Switch 2 has never been mentioned in any capacity: not a hint, not a “we’re not ruling anything out,” nothing.

 Why It’s (Virtually) Impossible